tynguyen/unsupervisedDeepHomographyRAL2018/README.md

     cuda 8.0.61 (required for gpu support) \
     python 2.7.12 \
     tensorflow 1.2.1 (or higher)\
-    opencv 2.4.9 (can be installed using: sudo apt-get install libopencv-dev python-opencv )\
+    opencv 3.4.0 (can be installed using: pip install opencv-python )\

 We built our system on ubuntu 16.04.
 Tensorflow (CPU) and Tensorflow (GPU) can both work well; they are installed in virtualenv.
 Other methods to install tensorflow have not been tested.